elastic/elastic-otel-python/docs/migrate-from-apm.md

 ## Bold on autoinstrumentation

-We have chosen to make auto-instrumentation as simple as possible so you can just focus on your code; we favored an experience that requires minimal changes to your application code.
-The upstream OpenTelemetry configuration has more options and configuration knobs than the distribution requires setting.
+We have chosen to make autoinstrumentation as simple as possible so you can just focus on your code; we favored an experience that requires minimal changes to your application code.
+The upstream OpenTelemetry configuration has more options than the distribution requires.

 ## Bring your own instrumentation